-Given the turbulent start to 2022 seen by global stock markets, it might feel safer to allocate at least some of this year’s ISA allowance to cash.
-The pandemic has taught us the hard way that we can never really know what’s around the corner – and just how important it is to build up an easy-to-access savings buffer.
+With the economy so uncertain (and stock markets reflecting this), it might feel safer to allocate at least some of this year’s ISA allowance to cash.
+The triple whammy of the pandemic, Russia’s war with Ukraine and the cost-of-living crisis has taught us the hard way that we can never really know what’s around the corner – and just how important it is to build up an easy-to-access savings buffer.

-However, the skyrocketing rate of inflation means it’s nigh-on impossible to find an interest rate on a Cash ISA that will keep up.
+However, although savings rates ARE rising, the runaway rate of inflation means it’s nigh-on impossible to find an interest rate on a Cash ISA that get anywhere near it.
 It could be even more difficult if you also want to ensure your cash is being used for good rather than simply saving with any provider.

 While you’re unlikely to find a cash savings rate that won’t later be eroded by inflation, it will at least remain steady rather than rising and falling in value like stock market investments.
 Cash ISAs also offer deposit protection from the Financial Services Compensation Scheme.

-Below, we round up the best five providers for a Good Cash ISA this tax year.
-And if don’t fancy locking your cash into an ISA, all the providers below offer good rates on general cash savings products too.
+Here, we round up the best five providers for a Good Cash ISA this coming tax year.

 Ecology Building Society